-In the wake of George Floyd’s murder and the marches, protests and civil upheaval that followed, it became quite fashionable to support Black-owned businesses.
+In the wake of George Floyd’s murder and the marches, protests, and civil upheaval that followed, support for Black-owned businesses grew significantly.

 But not all enterprises are treated equally.
-Trends indicate Africa-based businesses led by non-Africans are more likely to receive funding.
-The Guardian reports eight out of the top 10 Africa-based startups that received the highest amount of venture capital were led by foreigners.
-Furthermore, systemic barriers to capital in the U.S. mean Black startups receive just 1% of venture capital funding on average, while Black nonprofits get just 8% of the funding their peers receive.
+Trends indicate that Africa-based businesses led by non-Africans are more likely to receive funding.
+The Guardian reports that 8 out of the top 10 Africa-based startups that received the highest amount of venture capital were led by foreigners.
+Furthermore, systemic barriers to capital in the U.S. mean that Black startups receive just 1% of VC funding on average, while Black nonprofits get just 8% of the funding their peers receive.

-Yet despite these disadvantages, BIPOC entrepreneurs have managed to create 4.7 million jobs in the last decade alone.
+Yet, despite these disadvantages, BIPOC entrepreneurs have managed to create 4.7 million jobs in the last decade alone.
 The returns on investments in minority-owned businesses exceed those from white-owned ventures.
 The median net worth for Black business owners is 12 times higher than Black non-business owners.
-And when one Black business owner succeeds, they employ 10 other people on average.
+And when one Black business owner succeeds, they employ ten other people on average.

-The ABLE program was built off the success of ADN’s Builders of Africa’s Future Awards, a celebration of the innovation and impact of African entrepreneurs running early-stage nonprofit or for-profit businesses that address key community needs through technology or differentiated business models.
+The ABLE program was built off the success of ADN’s Builders of Africa’s Future, an enterprise accelerator for African entrepreneurs running early-stage nonprofit or for-profit businesses that address key community needs through technology or differentiated business models.
 The goal is to help scale their ventures and impact and draw attention to the opportunity that exists for meaningful and significant investment in BIPOC and immigrant-owned businesses.

 Now in its fifth year, the Builders of Africa’s Future program awards 10 to 15 of Africa’s most promising entrepreneurs with enterprise development training, partnership and mentorship opportunities, and a platform to boost their brand visibility and investment potential in Silicon Valley.
-Since 2018, the program has recognized and catalyzed 42 African startups, and ADN is currently reviewing applications for the 2022 cycle.
+Since 2018, the program has recognized and catalyzed 42 African startups.

-The final cohort of 10-12 entrepreneurs will participate in a virtual pitch session during the annual African Diaspora Investment Symposium, which will be held via Zoom on June 23.
-This showcase is the perfect opportunity for venture capitalists as well as angel, impact and philanthropic investors to meet the grassroots business leaders who are the future — and the now — of the entrepreneurial continent.
+The final cohort of 11 entrepreneurs will participate in a virtual pitch session during the annual African Diaspora Investment Symposium, which will be held via Zoom on June 23.
+This showcase is the perfect opportunity for venture capitalists as well as angel, impact, and philanthropic investors to meet the grassroots business leaders who are the future — and the now — of the entrepreneurial continent.